pyranid/pyranid/README.md

 ### Practical Application

-Here we detect if a specific constraint was violated by examining [`DatabaseException`](https://javadoc.pyranid.com/com/pyranid/DatabaseException.html).
+Here we detect if a unique constraint was violated by examining [`DatabaseException`](https://javadoc.pyranid.com/com/pyranid/DatabaseException.html).
 We then handle that case specially by rolling back to a known-good savepoint.

 ```java